Want Rahul Gandhi to be INDIA bloc's prime ministerial face: Bhupesh Baghel | Politics

 ''The BJP is very scared of Rahul Gandhi, that is why he was disqualified from Lok Sabha...made to vacate his bungalow,'' he said, referring to the Wayanad MP's disqualification from Parliament following his conviction in a defamation case.
 His Lok Sabha membership was later restored after the Supreme Court stayed his conviction.

-The chief minister said the BJP is perturbed by Gandhi's popularity, especially after the Bharat Jodo Yatra.
+The chief minister said the BJP is perturbed by Gandhi's popularity, especially after the Bharat Jodo Yatra, during which he has met and touched the lives of scores of people.

 Baghel said the main aim of the INDIA bloc is to oust the ''dictatorial people from power'' and asserted that any differences among its parties will be resolved through talks.